 Dual-pane is essentially the industry standard for home windows.
 Dual pane windows are engineered with two panes of glass with a space in the middle; this is where energy-efficient gases are inserted during the manufacturing process.

 For the triple pane, there are three panes of glass instead of two.
-This provides two chambers to add energy-saving gases to and increases efficiency.
+This provides two chambers to add energy-saving gases that increasing efficiency.
 Upgrading from single pane to triple pane can yield an energy savings of over $500 per year.

 Don’t Forget About Argon, Krypton, Solar Heat Gain Coefficient and Low-E